Stuyk/altv-athena-docs/documentation/general/faq.md

 Yes, but also no. It is highly recommended that you at least have a small understanding of JavaScript to work with TypeScript.
 This Framework is recommended for developers, and modders who like to tweak and create code.

-## What is included?

-When you purchase an Athena License Key you will get access to the following:

-* Boot the Script
-* Documentation
-* Discord Support
-* Assistance with Installation, and Booting
-* General Script Support
-  * No this does not mean the author will write scripts for you.
-* On-going Support for Bug Fixes in Core Features

 ## How often is Athena Updated?

 Athena is updated at a very frequent rate.
 Meaning that the latest commits are always public and can always be pulled down.

 However, the end user is responsible for pulling these changes and maintaining their private fork of this repository.

-## Lifetime License?

-No, we only offer a subscription based roleplay script as this is a solid way for us to continue pushing updates for each change that GTA 5 receives.
-Paying for Athena means you are receiving support for upcoming changes, performance improvements, and new features.

-Development is a rapid environment with never-ending changes.

-## What happens after Athena stops development?

-The script becomes fully open source and the bootup instructions are released publicly for everyone to gain access.
-However, this project will likely see at least 5 years of on-going development, performance improvements, and pushing for increased ease-of-use.

 ## Server Specification Recommendations